ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 So, what is the probability that v has a link to a node inside that group?
 And how many nodes are expected to be in that distance range?

 In a two-dimensional world, the area around a certain point (node v) grows with the square of the radius of a circle that is centered at v.
-So, the total number of nodes in the group that are at a distance between d and 2d from v is proportional to d^2.
+So, the total number of nodes in the group that are at a distance between d and 2d from v is proportional to $d^2$.

-On the other hand, the probability that node v links to any node in that group scales as d(v,w)^(-2), when q=k=2.
-So, if node w is at a distance between d and 2d from v, the probability that it is connected to v is proportional to d^(-2).
+On the other hand, the probability that node v links to any node in that group scales as $d(v,w)^{-2}$, when $q=k=2$.
+So, if node w is at a distance between d and 2d from v, the probability that it is connected to v is proportional to $d^{-2}$.

 Hence, the number of nodes that are at a distance between d and 2d from v, and the probability that v connects to one of them, roughly cancel out.
-This means that the probability that a random edge links to a node in the distance range [d,2d] is independent of d.
+This means that the probability that a random edge links to a node in the distance range $[d,2d]$ is independent of d.

-In other words, when q=k=2, the long-range links are formed in a way that **“spreads them out”** roughly uniformly over all different resolution scales.
+In other words, when $q=k=2$, the long-range links are formed in a way that **“spreads them out”** _roughly uniformly over all different resolution scales_.
 This is the key point behind Kleinberg’s result.

 If the exponent q was lower than k=2, the long-range links would be spread out non-uniformly in favor of larger distances, while if q was larger than k=2, the long-range links would be spread out non-uniformly in favor of shorter distances.